 - 2016aa-2-meta.nlm (compressed Metathesaurus data)

 - 2016aa-otherks.nlm (compressed Semantic Network and SPECIALIST Lexicon)

 You must unzip mmsys.zip to the same directory as the other downloaded files.
 Once you unzip the file, you should see the following list of files in your directory.
-The mmsys.zip file must remain the directory.
+The mmsys.zip file must remain the same directory.

 *File names for the 2016AA UMLS Release in alphabetical order.

 You can start MetamorphoSys by doing one of the following: 1.
 Double click the appropriate file for your platform.
 OR 2.
 Open a terminal window and change to the directory of the downloaded files, and then type the appropriate command for your platform:

 - ./run.bat or ./run64.bat (Windows)